smegason/Goo/README.md

 ![add mesh](img/blender_add_mesh.png)

 4. Then, in `Edit>Preferences`, go to the `File Paths` tab and add the `<location>/Goo/scripts/modules/` folder to `Scripts`

 ![add path](img/blender_add_path.png)

 ### Usage
 ---
+In a new 'General' Project, delete the default cube.

 In the Scripting tab use the cell functions

 Example script (Create cell):